-In case the Z-Wave API shows one single physical device with two channels the virtual device API will show two devices with same function.
+In case the Z-Wave API shows one single physical device with two channels, while the Virtual Device API will show two devices with similar functionality.
 In case the Z-Wave API shows a physical device with several different functions (like a binary switch and a analog sensor in one device) the Virtual Device API (vDev API) will show them as several devices with one function each.

-The vDev is accessed using the JSON REST API but in a slightly different style.
+The vDev is accessed using the HTTP REST API in a slightly different style than zDev API.
 All devices, variables and commands are encoded into a URL style for easier handling in AJAX code.
-A typical client side command in the vDev API looks like http://YOURIP:8083/ZAutomation/api/v1/devices/ZWayVDev\6:0:37/command/off dev = this.controller.devices,get('ZWayVDev\6:0:37'); dev.command('off');
+A typical client side command in the vDev API looks like http://YOURIP:8083/ZAutomation/api/v1/devices/ZWayVDev_6:0:37/command/off dev = this.controller.devices.get('ZWayVDev_6:0:37'); dev.command('off');